datapplab/SBGNview/README.md

 # Installation

 ## Prerequisites
-*SBGNview* depends on the following packages:
+*SBGNview* depends or imports from the following R packages.
+Note these dependencies will be automatically installed when SBGNview is installed from BioConductor or GitHub

 * xml2: parse SBGN-ML files
 * rsvg: convert svg files to other formats (pdf, png, ps). librsvg2 is needed to install rsvg.
 See this page for more details: https://github.com/jeroen/rsvg